img-home

 We planned our international training program using the concepts of Web 2.0 as to enhance learning, communication and collaboration.

-Our collaborative distance-learning training program is part of the Scholars in Clinical Science Program (Harvard Medical School) offered to participants from Boston and throughout the world.
+Our collaborative distance-learning program is part of the Scholars in Clinical Science Program (Harvard Medical School) offered to participants from Boston and throughout the world.
 It is designed for individuals who wish to gain basic and advanced training in clinical trials before moving into the field and for those who have experience in this area and aim to broaden their role in the design, management, analysis, and reporting of clinical trials using innovative learning tools such as Wiki and web blogs.

 Collaborative Learning